My Short Trips in Johor Bahru ,Malaysia

 first aid kit (with whistle)

 We woke up early for our coach transfer with the group.
 They booked ahead of time for our tickets to Johor Bahru and Vice Versa.
-Meet-up point was in Red line Marsiling MRT around 5:30 in the early morning of Saturday.
+The meet-up point was in Red Line Marsiling MRT around 5:30 in the early morning of Saturday.
 It was a weekend hike I've been looking forward to.
 The night before we've cooked our packed lunch, fried chicken and siomai, our steamed rice will be prepared the next morning by the earliest bird.
-Good thing, all three of us were early riser so our food was ready in no time.
-The only thing my friend is so disappointed when we went to the bus stop was that she forgot to packed her monopad.
-Ahahaa The age of selfie already has an impact on everyone lives, its getting me too so maybe I'll buy one too.
-Our bus ride was smooth, we passed by the check point, had the immigration officer checked and stamped our passports, then off we went to the base point to Gunung Lambak.
+Good thing, all three of us were early risers so our food was ready in no time.
+The only thing my friend was so disappointed about when we went to the bus stop was that she forgot to pack her monopod.
+Ahahaa The age of selfies already has an impact on everyone's lives, it's getting me too so I'll buy one too.
+Our bus ride was smooth, we passed by the checkpoint, had the immigration officer check and stamp our passports, and then off we went to the base point to Gunung Lambak.
 They have a resort where you can stay overnight in the area.
-We didn't bother to do that our main priority is to reached the summit before lunch time.
+We should have bothered to do that our main priority is to reach the summit before lunchtime.
 The trail was neatly laid out, there were root stairs, ropes and boulders.
-The hike was a good challenge for the leg muscles and even powered up my will to climb more mountains.
+The hike was a good challenge for my leg muscles and even powered my will to climb more mountains.

 The best thing about going on a hike is the muscle sore, you read that right!
 The pain simply reminds you that you did something great and fun.
-Let's look at things in a different way.
+Let's look at things differently.

 How to get there: Singapore to JB Central

 We wanted to try the new train ride to JB which is more faster, so we took Bus 912 from Woodlands Interchange.
-However, when we got there the latest train bound to JB is only around 5pm.
-I was totally confused why but I guess its due to the holiday or the train might be under maintenance.
-My friend told me its still a month old and maybe operation is not running smoothly.
+However, when we got there the latest train bound to JB was only around 5pm.
+I was totally confused why but I guess it's due to the holiday or the train might be under maintenance.
+My friend told me its still a month old and maybe the operation is not running smoothly.
 Moving on.
-We proceeded all the way up to top level at the same building where the train to JB is situated.
-Passports checked and Money changed.
+We proceeded up to the top level at the same building where the train to JB is situated.
+Passports were checked and Money was changed.
 The money changer is just right outside the immigration counters.

 Take the escalator down to Jb Central Bus Terminal